NativeScript/docs-v8/plugins/background-http.md

 ### Uploading files

 Sample code for configuring the upload session.
 Each session must have a unique `id`, but it can have multiple tasks running simultaneously.
-The `id` is passed as a parameter when creating the session (the `image-upload` string in the code below):
+The `id` is passed as a parameter when creating the session (the `image-upload` string in the code bellow):

 ```javascript
 // file path and url